Can one predict the

 — Edward N. Lorenz

-Let's discuss what butterflies might affect our topics of interest:
+Let's discuss what butterflies might affect our term project topics:

 (Last year's topics:

 . . .
 "Unikey" (C)